Towards a theory of how the structure of language is acquired by deep neural networks

 \section{Conjecture and test on real language data}

-We conjecture that the relationship between training set size, correlations and effective context window holds beyond our synthetic dataset. \paragraph{Conjecture:} {\it ``If the token correlation function decays with the token distance, then a language model trained to predict the next token from a finite set of $P$ examples can only extract relevant information from an effective context window of $P$-dependent size $t^*(P)$.''}
+We conjecture that the relationship between training set size, correlations and effective context window holds beyond our synthetic dataset.

+\textbf{Conjecture:} {\it ``If the token correlation function decays with the token distance, then a language model trained to predict the next token from a training set of $P$ examples can only extract relevant information from an effective context window of $P$-dependent size $t^*(P)$.''}

-We test this conjecture in a dataset consisting of a selection of lines from Shakespeare's plays~\cite{karpathy2015shakespeare} and a collection of articles from English Wikipedia~\cite{merity2017pointer}.
-For both datasets we adopt a character-level tokenisation, resulting in a dataset of over $10^6$ tokens.
-We then extract sequences of $t$ consecutive characters and train a BERT-like deep transformers in the setup of~\autoref{sec:setup}---further details of architecture and training are in~\autoref{app:methods-bert}.
+We test this conjecture in two datasets: a selection of lines from Shakespeare's plays~\cite{karpathy2015shakespeare} and a collection of articles from English Wikipedia~\cite{merity2017pointer}.
+For both datasets we adopt a character-level tokenisation, resulting in over $10^6$ tokens.
+We then extract sequences of $t$ consecutive tokens and train BERT-like deep transformers in the setup of~\autoref{sec:setup}---further details of architecture and training are in~\autoref{app:methods-bert}.
 The results of our test are reported in~\autoref{fig:test-shakespeare} for Shakespeare and~\autoref{fig:test-tinywiki} of~\autoref{app:wikitext} for Wikipedia.
-First, with a large context window, the test loss follows the empirical scaling law $\mathcal{L}\sim P^{-\alpha}$.
-However, the learning curve levels off at some characteristic scale $P$ that grows with the size $t$ of the context window (top, left).
+First, with a large context window, the test loss follows the empirical scaling law $\mathcal{L}\sim P^{-\alpha}$ (top left panel).
+However, the learning curve levels off at some characteristic scale $P$ that grows with the size $t$ of the context window.
 This phenomenon can be explained via the correlation function, which decays as a power of the distance $\tilde{C}(t)\sim t^{-\beta}$, with $\beta\simeq 1.4$~\footnote{Let us remark that, while the exponent depends on the corpus and the choice of tokenisation, power-law decays are observed empirically also for syllables~\cite{sainburg2019parallels}, words~\cite{mikhaylovskiy2023autocorrelations} and part-of-speech tags~\cite{nakaishi2024critical}.} (top right panel).
-Empirical estimates $\tilde{C}(P,t)$ of $\tilde{C}(t)$ saturate when reaching the sampling noise scale $\sim P^{-1/2}$: following the analysis of~\autoref{sec:correlations}, this behaviour results in an effective context window size $t^*(P)$. $t^*(P)$ can be determined graphically as the value of $t$ where the correlation function $\tilde{C}(t)\sim t^{-\beta}$ intersects the sampling noise scale (bottom, left):
+Empirical estimates $\hat{C}_P(t)$ saturate when reaching the sampling noise scale $\sim P^{-1/2}$: following the analysis of~\autoref{sec:correlations}, this behaviour results in an effective context window size $t^*(P)$, given by the value of $t$ where the correlation function $\tilde{C}(t)\sim t^{-\beta}$ intersects the sampling noise scale $\sim P^{-1/2}$,

 As a result, the empirical correlation functions with varying $P$ collapse when rescaling $\hat{C}$ by the sampling noise and the distance by $t^*(P)$ (bottom right panel).